SenseNet/sncom-resources/_posts/2021-03-10-5-ways-to-unlock-true-collaboration-with-a-headless-cms.md

 ## 1. Versioning and Approval

 Basic building blocks of a collaborative content management process are the different states of content aka. [versions in terms of sensenet](https://docs.sensenet.com/concepts/collaboration/01-versioning).
 The whole lifecycle of a content from the first draft till the final public version can be tracked using version numbers.
-Only one setting on a container to switch on versioning and approval and your team will be able to follow if a content should be reviewed, corrected or approved both on the admin surface or with the API.
+Set versioning and approval on a container and your team will be able to follow if a content should be reviewed, corrected or approved both on the admin surface and with the API.

 <p align="center">
 <img src="/img/posts/collaboration/approval.png" alt="Versioning and approval flow">